lemlac/mulem/docs/reference.md

     print("Slot {idx}: {item}")
 ```

+The only 2 keywords that allow sequenced expressions with `;` are `do` and `loop` and they do it for different reasons. `do` starts a normal sequence, and `loop` separates its subject from steps.
+There could have been a separate keyword like `each` or `step`, but then the subject line would get very long.

 Because `do` blocks isolate scopes and inline expressions sequence seamlessly, you can combine `do` and `loop` to create a traditional, strictly scoped counter loop without requiring a distinct `for` keyword:

 ```mulem